Poison Pie

 Habitat

 Mycorrhizal with both broadleaf and coniferous trees.
-Usually in small groups but can be found singly, mostly under birch.
+Usually in small groups but can be found singly, mostly under Birch.

 Possible Confusion